GM110Z/Pseudomonas-CF-prophages/README.md

 **Padloc-output-parser.py** Parses padloc output to replace seqid with the filename that also includes the prophages coordinates

+**download-seqs.sh** Download sequences from Pseudomonas.com database.
+Needs a list of genome-urls extracted from the table that can be downloaded from Pseudomonas.com

 **PARSEC.sh** Uses PhiSpy.py to predict prophages, then groups them by ANICluster
 Dependencies: \
 1)fastANI and ANIClustermap(https://github.com/moshi4/ANIclustermap/tree/main) \